Moscow's mayor calls anti-Putin protests "dangerous provocation" - Interfax

-MOSCOW Moscow Mayor Sergei Sobyanin on Tuesday called anti-corruption protests that brought thousands of people onto the streets of the Russian capital "a dangerous provocation", Interfax news agency reported.
+MOSCOW (Reuters) - Moscow Mayor Sergei Sobyanin on Tuesday called anti-corruption protests that brought thousands of people onto the streets of the Russian capital "a dangerous provocation", Interfax news agency reported.

 Baton-wielding riot police broke up Monday's protests and detained hundreds of demonstrators in Moscow and other Russian cities.
 Opposition leader Alexei Navalny, who called the protests, was arrested and swiftly sentenced to a prison term.